Tom Tryon: Writing career

 Disillusioned with acting, Tryon retired from the profession in 1969 and began writing horror and mystery novels.
-He was successful, overcoming skepticism about a classically handsome movie star suddenly turning novelist.
-He also moved into film financing, being executive producer on Dalton Trumbo's Johnny Got His Gun (1971).
+He also moved into film financing, serving as executive producer of Dalton Trumbo's Johnny Got His Gun (1971).

 His best-known work is The Other (1971), about a boy whose evil twin brother may or may not be responsible for a series of deaths in a small rural community in the 1930s.
 He adapted his novel into a film released the following year that starred Diana Muldaur, Uta Hagen, and John Ritter.
 Harvest Home (1973), about the dark pagan rituals being practiced in a small New England town, was adapted as The Dark Secret of Harvest Home (1978), a television miniseries starring Bette Davis.

-An extensive critical analysis of Tryon's horror novels can be found in S. T. Joshi's book The Modern Weird Tale (2001).
-His other books include Crowned Heads, a collection of novellas inspired by the legends of Hollywood.
+Tryon's other books include Crowned Heads, a collection of novellas inspired by the legends of Hollywood.
 Tryon sold the film rights to Universal to make four films based on the novellas.
 The first of these novellas, Fedora, about a reclusive former film actress whose relationship with her plastic surgeon is similar to that between a drug addict and her pusher, was later converted to a feature film directed by Billy Wilder.

-Other novellas in the collection were based on the murder of former silent screen star Ramón Novarro and on the quasi-Oedipal relationship between actor Clifton Webb and his mother.
+Other novellas in the collection were based on the murder of former silent screen star Ramón Novarro and on the complicated relationship between actor Clifton Webb and his mother.
 Lady (1974) concerns the friendship between an eight-year-old boy and a charming widow in 1930s New England and the secret he discovers about her.
-His novel The Night of the Moonbow (1989) tells the story of a boy driven to violent means by the constant harassment he receives at a boys summer camp.
+His novel The Night of the Moonbow (1989) tells the story of a boy driven to violent means by the constant harassment he receives at summer camp.
 Night Magic, written in 1991, was posthumously published in 1995.

+Tryon said "I found that the real reward was the writing itself, working at it day by day and finally accomplishing something -- that was it.
+To have a book published is one of the most exciting things that can happen to you.
+Infinitely more rewarding than acting".

 Personal life

 In 1955, Tryon married Ann L. Noyes, the daughter of stockbroker Joseph Leo Lilienthal and his wife, the former Edna Arnstein.
 She was the former wife of Thomas Ewing Noyes, with whom she had been a theatrical producer.
-The Tryons divorced in 1958, and Ann Tryon resumed her previous married name.
-She died in 1966.
-Tryon said that she committed suicide and that he kept a photograph of her in his apartment.
+The Tryons divorced in 1958.
+Ann died in 1966; Tryon said that she committed suicide and that he kept a photograph of her in his apartment.

 During the 1970s, he was in a romantic relationship with Clive Clerk, one of the original cast members of A Chorus Line and an interior designer who decorated Tryon's apartment on Central Park West in New York City, which was featured in Architectural Digest.
 From 1973 to 1977, Tryon was in a relationship with porn actor Casey Donovan.